VinayaKumaraC/weather-forecast-app/README.md

 Weather icons based on conditions

-Fully responsive for mobile, tablet, and desktop screens
+Fully responsive design (mobile, tablet, and desktop)

-Proper error handling for invalid inputs and API errors
+Proper error handling for invalid inputs and API failures

 🛠️ Technologies Used